 The tool browse-pr is provided for examining the database.
-Its user interface is reminiscent of a newsreader.
+Its user interface is reminiscent of a newsreader, e.g. slrn.
 And, it will probably only be implemented in the future.
+(It is something I would really like to have, but it's not critical for the first deployment.)